Hims & Hers Health Inc. (HIMS)’s latest performance is not what we had anticipated - News Daemon

 Hims & Hers Health Inc. (NYSE: HIMS) Trading Performance Indicators

-Check out the current performance indicators for Hims & Hers Health Inc. (HIMS).
-In the past quarter, the stock posted a quick ratio of 4.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.51.
+Here are Hims & Hers Health Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 3.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.01.

 Technical Analysis of Hims & Hers Health Inc. (HIMS)

-At the time of writing, stock’s 50-day Moving Average is $10.38, while its 200-day Moving Average is $7.69.
-Nevertheless, the first resistance level for the watch stands at $9.09 in the near term.
-At $9.29, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $9.46.
-If the price goes on to break the first support level at $8.71, it is likely to go to the next support level at $8.54.
-Assuming the price breaks the second support level, the third support level stands at $8.34.
+At the time of writing, stock’s 50-day Moving Average is $10.32, while its 200-day Moving Average is $7.73.
+However, in the short run, Hims & Hers Health Inc.’s stock first resistance to watch stands at $9.04.
+Second resistance stands at $9.12.
+The third major resistance level sits at $9.25.
+If the price goes on to break the first support level at $8.83, it is likely to go to the next support level at $8.70.
+Assuming the price breaks the second support level, the third support level stands at $8.62.

 Hims & Hers Health Inc. (NYSE: HIMS) Key Stats